Lisa-NJ/linux-nginx-php-fpm-vue/note.md

-When used in a question, which form more often indicates that the asker is hesitant? - should a bona fide sample of Lincoln's handwriting - authentic, true flat out
+When used in a question, which form more often indicates that the asker is hesitant? - should a bona fide sample of Lincoln's handwriting - authentic, true flat out btw - by the way lol - laugh out loud

 [connect to zotac]
 ```bash